estimadorpt/models/docs/dynamic-gp-model-explanation.md

 ## Limitations and Future Improvements

-Like all models, ours has limitations:
+Like all models, ours has limitations based on its current structure:

-1. It assumes that historical patterns of district behavior will continue into the future.
+1. It assumes that historical patterns of *static* district behavior (relative to the nation, captured by the base offsets) will continue into the future.
+The model currently does not account for potential dynamic changes in how districts respond to national swings within a cycle.
 2. It does not incorporate non-polling data such as economic indicators or government approval ratings.
-3. The district effects model could potentially be enhanced with spatial correlation structure.
+3. The district effects model could potentially be enhanced in future versions by re-introducing dynamic components (like sensitivity/beta), adding district-level covariates, or incorporating spatial correlation structures.

-Future versions may address these limitations by incorporating additional data sources and more sophisticated spatial modeling techniques.
+Future versions may address these limitations by incorporating additional data sources (like economic indicators), activating dynamic district effects, using district-level covariates (such as demographics or past voting patterns) to better model the static offsets, or implementing spatial modeling techniques to capture correlations between neighboring districts.